What is the working Principle of a Conventional Battery?

 One of the primary requirements of any telephone system is that service shall be available to the subscribers at all times.
-The electrical energy required for signaling, switching, speech transmission etc. in telephone exchanges is derived either directly or indirectly from the public electricity system.
+The electrical energy required for signalling, switching, speech transmission etc. in telephone exchanges is derived either directly or indirectly from the public electricity system.
 In order to provide uninterrupted service, the exchange power supply system is designed to give continuous energy to the system.
-So provision is also made for alternate source of supply in the event of mains failure.
+So provision is also made for an alternate source of supply in the event of mains failure.
 This emergency energy is derived from

 - Batteries of secondary cells.

 - A combination of battery and prime mover generator sets.